bisqwit/that_terminal/doc/escapes.md

 but the window bottom is somewhere above, no scrolling or cursor movement happens.

+Any other character is printed, unless an escape code is being parsed.

 ## Esc codes:

 Note: Table includes also a few items marked “unsupported”.